-"title": "Classifier 'cái'",
+"title": "Classifier 'cái/chiếc'",

 "short_explanation": "Used as a generic classifier for various kinds of objects and things.",

 "long_explanation": "The Vietnamese word 'cái' is a classifier used to count or classify various kinds of objects or things.
 This is equivalent to the use of 'a' or 'an' in English.
 'Cái' can also be used as a placeholder for a wide range of objects if the exact classifier isn’t known or relevant.",